nycicarus/nycicarus.github.io/_posts/events/2016-07-06-first-resort.md

 email: ""
 phone: ""
 ---
-### NYC Icarus - Crowdsourcing for Projects In Action - #FirstResponse
+### NYC Icarus - Crowdsourcing for Projects In Action - #FirstResort

 #### Join us at Bluestockings July 6th, 7pm for a multipart event around mad rights